+Code ISS-9108

-CodeISS-9108Weight of the course1,5 ECPeriodTERM 1B
+Weight of the course 1.5 EC

+Period TERM 1

 Course Leader Tamara Cottam Winters

-Lecturer T.B.C.
+Lecturer EUR Language Centre staff

 Teaching Methods Plenary sessions

-Assessment Attendance 80% and assignments
+Assessment Attendance (minimum 80% attendance), assignments

 The objective of this course is to improve and refine your academic writing skills so that you feel confident in your abilities to write a thesis or research paper.
 The material will cover all important elements of good academic writing and will guide you through each section of a paper (introduction, methodology, results, discussion, etc.) and what you will need to do to produce a good text, as well as how to bring all elements together coherently.